bandeepsingh123/Obsidian/Cs-notes/ASSIGNMENT 1 - Research & Environment Setup.md

 - tell socket to start listening for incoming connection

 What does accept() do?
-- ccepts connection from client trying to talk t
+- accepts connection from client trying to talk to the server
 ## Reference